CoinRemitter/opencart/README.md

 CoinRemitter Crypto Payment Gateway
 ===

-Coinremitter Official Bitcoin/Altcoin Payment Gateway for Opencart 3.0.3.8.
-Accept Bitcoin, BitcoinCash, Ethereum, Litecoin, Dogecoin, Ripple, Tether, Dash etc.
+Coinremitter is an official bitcoin/altcoin payment gateway and is now available as a plugin for opencart 4.0.1.1.
+Coinremitter accepts Bitcoin, Litecoin, Bitcoin Cash, Ethereum, Dogecoin, Dash, Tether USD ERC20, Binance, Tron, Tether USD TRC20, Monero etc.

 **What is Crypto Payment Gateway?**